fpereiracalvo/fjv-modules/README.md

 # General

-Fjv.Modules help you to create command-line applications propousing a pattern to make classes as command modules that will be binded and runned in on demand manner.
+Fjv.Modules help you to create command-line applications, propousing a pattern to make classes as command modules that will be binded and runned in on demand manner.

 ```csharp
 // load module classes automatically.